kean/DFImageManager/README.md

 #### What's more

-Those were the most common cases. `DFImageManager` is jam-packed with other features.
+Those were the most common cases. `DFImageManager` is packed with features.
 There are much more options for customization and room for extension.
 For more info check out the complete [documentation](http://cocoadocs.org/docsets/DFImageManager) and project [Wiki](https://github.com/kean/DFImageManager/wiki)

 ## <a name="install_using_cocopods"></a>Installation with [CocoaPods](http://cocoapods.org)